mezzenascosilvana/fullstack/MyNotes.md

 - Starting with JavaScript
 - Learning Fake Anchor (the example is on the "ul" tag

 #### HomeWork 6 second part:
-1. Qustion 1: the last function from "myfirstscript.js" doesnt work.
+1. Qustion: the last function from "myfirstscript.js" doesnt work.
 Why?

 ** **
 #### Class 7: